Working From Home? 7 Rules for Deducting Your Home Office for Taxes

 You’ll also need to account for depreciation if you own the home.
 That can get complicated.
 Consider consulting with a tax professional in this situation.
 If you sell your home for a profit, you’ll owe capital gains taxes on the depreciation.
 Whenever you’re claiming deductions, it’s essential to keep good records so you can provide them to the IRS if necessary.

 If you don’t want to deal with extensive record-keeping or deducting depreciation, the IRS offers a simplified option: You can take a deduction of $5 per square foot, up to a maximum of 300 square feet.
-This method will probably result in a smaller deduction, but it’s less complicated than the regular method.
+This method will probably result in a smaller deduction (the max possible is $1,500), but it’s less complicated than the regular method.

 7. Relax.
 You probably won’t get audited if you follow the rules.